pivotal/docs-tap/scst-store/install-scst-store.md

-# Install Supply Chain Security Tools - Store
+# Install Supply Chain Security Tools - Store independent from Tanzu Application Platform profiles

 This document describes how to install Supply Chain Security Tools - Store from the Tanzu Application Platform package repository.

->**Note:** Use the instructions on this page if you do not want to use a profile to install packages.
-The full profile includes Supply Chain Security Tools - Store.
+>**Note:** It is recommended to install Supply Chain Security Tools - Store using Tanzu Application Platform Profiles.
+See [Installing the Tanzu Application Platform Package and Profiles](../install.md).
+Use the following instructions if you do not want to use a profile to install the Supply Chain Security Tools - Store package.
-For more information about profiles, see [Installing the Tanzu Application Platform Package and Profiles](../install.md).

 ## <a id='prereqs'></a>Prerequisites